 - Flexibility: When you’re working with molded cable assemblies, you have what you get.
 In other words, no repairs can be made.
 Field cable assemblies can be repaired or modified if there are any issues.

+For more information on field assembly and overmolded cable assembly, contact us at Circuit Assembly.
 We’re ready to work with you, understand your application and recommend the best production method.